Skip to main content

 Design your service specification

-Before actually creating the service, you have ask yourself some questions that we'll present in a table, so you can see how your answers impact your service specification:
+Before you create the service, ask yourself a few questions.
+We’ll present them in a table so you can see how your answers impact your service specification:

 QuestionGuidance